nekodo/jaguar/compiler/roadmap.md

 # Roadmap

 ## TODO
--   module merging pass
--   inlining pass
 -   beta reduction pass
--   patterns in bindings and lambda and fun params
--   optimizations to get the compilation of the compiler below 10s
 -   row types for extensible records and maybe other things
--   flexible
 -   proper associativity for operators
--   tests
-    -   Unit tests: for the compiler modules from lexer through parser to optimization passes and JS backend.
-These can be more picky but we should still strive to keep this stuff relatively quiet.
-    -   We can start with tests written in JS but the long term goal is to have them in JG.
--   improve JS backend
--   cross-module optimization as an option

 ## Done
 -   bazel integration so that I can have a real build system